milkcircle/milkcircle.github.io/austen.md

 selfishness:
 a textbook example
 of someone who expends more effort
-in telling others she wants to change
+in announcing what she'll change
 than in making any actual changes...

 and in so doing,